-She wore only dresses, had very long hair, and most of her life was married to a war veteran.
+She wore only dresses, had a very long hair, and most of her life she was married to a war veteran.

 At her place in the center of Donetsk, I spent most of my school Summers, three months each year.
 She did not take females very seriously, was a bit suspicious about me being the daughter of that "clever guy," but she called me "my golden girl" (девочка моя золотая) sometimes.

 In her 80s she managed the construction of her three-story house, planted an orchard, and died at 87 from a heart attack, after loosing her second child, and having only one daughter left: my mother.

 She left me her property, and never learnt that it would be lost in the undeclared war with Russia.
 She hated wars so much.